Hurry! Register NOW for our 2021 Spring Workshop on April 25

-Vaccinations against CoViD-19 are gradually becomming available, but there remains continued uncertainty about when we might finally be able to meet in person, so we are carrying on with meeting online via Zoom for our monthly chapter meetings.
+Vaccinations against CoViD-19 are becomming more readily available, and there is realistic hope that we will be able to play together in person in the foreseeable future.
+But until we are sure about the safety of doing so, we continue to meet online via Zoom for our monthly chapter meetings...and for our Spring Workshop.
 Although not ideal, we have been having great experiences with teachers presenting and directing engaging and beautiful music, and are so grateful for the technology to "be together" in this virtual way.
-An unexpected benefit of these online meetings has been the growth of the chapter, and we now have 47 members on the roster!
+An unexpected benefit of these online meetings has been the growth of the chapter, and we now have 48 members on the roster!
 We have also been able to hire teachers from out of the area when our local teachers are unavailable, such as Anne Timberlake (St. Louis, MO), Vicki Boeckman (Seattle, WA), Alexa Haynes-Pilon (Washington, D.C.), John Tyson and Miyuki Tsurutani (Cambridge, MA), and Malachai Komanoff Bandy (Los Angeles, CA).
 We are very happy to contribute to the continued employment of our recorder professionals.

-In keeping with the current norm, we will be holding the February, 2021 meeting online.
+In keeping with the current norm, we will be holding the April 2021 meeting online.
+Go to our Conductor page to read about percussionist Peter Maund who will start the meeting with some basic percussion techniques that will get our groove going to play along with the medieval and Renaissance music he will present.
 If you are not an SFRS or SRS member, please contact me and I will add you to our mailing list and be invited to our virtual chapter meetings.

 Hopefully you are all connected - albeit remotely - to music and friends via the Internet.
 The online meeting platforms such as Skype, Zoom, FaceTime, and others, have become very important as a way to stay in touch.
 And of course, we can spend more time practicing!
 If you haven't read it yet, an excellent article and perspective by recorder professional Anne Timberlake, read her blog post titled "Recorder in the time of COVID-19".
 She also helped to author the latest ARSNova article about online lessons (for both teachers and students), which you can find HERE.